 viii.
-Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
+Establish a unit to investigate and collect improper payments and describe the composition of the unit.

-As described in Section 8.1.6.c.vii, TWC's Office of Investigations assists Boards with fact-finding efforts and repayment collection for improper payments.
+Describe the activities and the results of these activities: TWC's Office of Investigations investigates and prosecutes potential fraud and assists Boards with fact-finding efforts and repayment collection for improper payments.

-🔲 ix.
-Other

-8.1.7 What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
-Check and describe all that apply:
+- □ ix.
+Other.
+Describe the activities and the results of these activities: Click or tap here to enter text. - 8.1.7 What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
+Check and describe all that apply: - a.

-a.
 Disqualify the client.
 If checked, describe this process, including a description of the appeal process for clients who are disqualified.